fosrl/docs/packages/docusaurus/docs/07-Modules/02-crowdsec.md

 # Crowdsec

-CrowdSec is a free, modern & collaborative behavior detection engine, coupled with a global IP reputation network.
-It is an open-source massively multiplayer firewall that analyzes visitor behavior and provides an adapted response to all kinds of attacks.
+CrowdSec is a modern, open-source, collaborative behavior detection engine, integrated with a global IP reputation network.
+It functions as a massively multiplayer firewall, analyzing visitor behavior and responding appropriately to various types of attacks.

 ## Installation

-Crowdsec can be installed with the Pangolin Installer.
+Crowdsec can be installed using the Pangolin Installer.

 ## Configuration

-By default Crowdsec is installed with a very basic configuration including the [Crowdsec Bouncer Traefik plugin](https://plugins.traefik.io/plugins/6335346ca4caa9ddeffda116/crowdsec-bouncer-traefik-plugin).
+By default, Crowdsec is installed with a basic configuration, which includes the [Crowdsec Bouncer Traefik plugin](https://plugins.traefik.io/plugins/6335346ca4caa9ddeffda116/crowdsec-bouncer-traefik-plugin).

 ### Choose the right logs

 #### Syslog

-For systems with Syslog these volumes has to be added in `docker-compose.yml`.
+For systems utilizing Syslog, the following volumes should be added to the `docker-compose.yml` file:
 ```yaml
 service:
   crowdsec: